 Condition\,\eqref{eq:Param:GRightInverse} implies that $G$ is a right inverse of the regressor $X$, which requires $X$ to have full row rank.
 This condition can be checked using the data and imposes a condition on the data collection to contain sufficient information.
 Condition\,\eqref{eq:Param:XTrRightInverse} is more difficult to validate since it depends on the unknown measurement error.
 To this end, we use \eqref{eq:Param:GRightInverse} to rewrite \eqref{eq:Param:XTrRightInverse} as

-Condition \eqref{eq:Param:XTrRightInverse} can be satisfied, if $\sigma_\mathrm{min}(X)\geq\sigma_\mathrm{max}(L_1V_1R_1)$, i.e. $V_1$ being sufficiently small in comparison to $X$.
+Condition \eqref{eq:Param:XTrRightInverse} is satisfied if $\sigma_\mathrm{min}(X)\geq\sigma_\mathrm{max}(L_1V_1R_1)$, i.e. $V_1$ is sufficiently small in comparison to $X$.
 Consequently, one way to satisfy \eqref{eq:Param:XTrRightInverse} is via collecting data with a sufficiently large signal-to-noise-ratio.
 Similar assumptions can be found in \cite[Assumption 1]{Miller2023c} and \cite[Assumption 1]{Bisoffi2024} to ensure a sufficient signal-to-noise-ratio and hence compactness of the corresponding sets.